 Texts sent home are carefully matched to the teaching taking place in school.
 Your child will practise what they have been taught in school with you at home.
 We will only ask children to read books independently when they can decode these by themselves.
 Any books that are not yet decodable for the children will be a sharing book.
 These books are there for you to read with your child, helping us to instil a love of reading from the very beginning of their reading journey.

 Phonics teaching continues into Years 1 and 2 with a daily Phonics lesson.

 Assessment is used frequently to diagnose anything that may be hindering progress in reading.
 Where children fall behind, targeted support is put in place to help them keep up or catch up quickly.

 At Hazlemere C of E School, we use the Oxford Reading tree scheme to support our children in developing their reading skills.
-The books are banded according to their level of difficulty and match the phases of Phonics.
-This provides the children with a challenging reading experience which also allows them to use their developing phonic and whole word knowledge to read independently.
+The books are aligned with the phases of Phonics.
 The Oxford Reading tree scheme comprises a mixture of Fiction, Non-fiction and Traditional tales, which allows children to experience a variety of texts.
 Oxford Reading Tree books include series such as Floppy’s Phonics, Biff, Chip and Kipper, Traditional Tales, Songbirds Phonics and Story Sparks.
-Children in KS1 are encouraged to choose their own reading books from an organised system.

 Reading in Key Stage 2